Sharing is caring!

 TWA was one of the few airlines, if not the only one, that had a direct flight from New York to Athens at that time.

-The TWA Terminal, along with Trans World Airlines itself, shut down in 2001.
+The TWA Flight Center, along with Trans World Airlines itself, shut down in 2001.
 The building sat there for years, neglected, brought back to life only for the occasional movie shoot (such as the iconic Leo-as-fake-pilot scene in “Catch Me If You Can”), then left as a forgotten landmark the rest of the time.

 Does this hall/tunnel look familiar?
 Picture a young Leo here and get back to me.

-So after an 18-year absence, I found myself hopping in an Uber and pulling up once more to the front of the TWA Terminal.
 Even after so many years away, the place seemed familiar.
 The young, excited part of me that was always counting down the hours to Greece popped back up for a split second.

 Oh who am I kidding, that part never went away.